 |

 Jane’s father is confirmed to be George Hordle, carpenter, as expected.
 Fortunately, Hordle is a relatively unusual name to trace through the censuses, so Jane’s background is well established.
 The witnesses don’t appear to be relatives (Perks and Ponton?) but the names are worth keeping in mind.
-St Martin in the Field is a long way from Jane’s origins in Dorset, so not the family parish church.
+St Martin in the Fields is a long way from Jane’s origins in Dorset, so not the family parish church.
 Henry Burgess states he is a bachelor, of full age, working as a fishmonger and that his father is Henry Conwright Burgess, greengrocer.
 There is no obvious sign of either of them in the 1861 census, but they could have changed occupation more than once in the intervening years and Henry (junior) was about to change again.
-When the couple’s first child, George Henry Cornelius Burgess, is born on 5th May 1865 his father is recorded as a police constable.
+When the couple’s first child, George Henry Cornelius Burgess, was born on 5th May 1865 his father was recorded as a police constable.

-Provisional Conclusions: The naming patterns which seem to be unique to this Ipswich Burgess family stretch across several generations.
-When Henry Burgess died in 1888 it was the first time his full name of Henry Cornelius Burgess appeared in records.
+Birth certificate for Henry Burgess from Ipswich 5.
+The Ipswich Burgess family: The naming patterns which seem to be unique to this Ipswich Burgess family stretch across several generations.
+The details of this, and more, are recorded in the table below.
+When Henry Burgess senior died in 1888 it was the first time his full name of Henry Cornelius Burgess appeared in records.
 Where did it come from?
 He had previously named a son Christopher Cornelius (b.
 1845), who in turn named a son Henry Conroyd (b.
 1875).
 That Henry’s son, Henry Conright Cornelius (b.
 1901), then named his son Henry Conrad (b.
 1929), the great great grandson of the first Henry Cornelius.
 Compare this with my great grandfather’s naming habits.
-He declared his full name was Henry Conrad Cornelius Burgess; that his father was Henry Conwright Burgess; then named his first son George Henry Cornelius.
+He declared his full name was Henry Conrad Cornelius Burgess on his son’s birth certificate; that his father was Henry Conwright Burgess on his marriage certificate; then named his first son George Henry Cornelius.
 George was Henry’s father-in-law’s name and Henry Cornelius his father’s name, as it turned out to be in 1888!
 (Perhaps he made a mistake on his marriage certificate with Conwright and was able to correct it when George was born?)
-It seems very likely to me that my Henry Burgess is the missing Henry Burgess from the Ipswich family.
-There is one more piece of evidence to consider.
-Henry Burgess wrote his Will in October 1882 and it was dated, signed and witnessed but didn’t name an executor.
-Consequently, after he died on 11 May 1888 Letters of Administration were applied for and granted to his youngest son Joseph, who also took over the running of the Eclipse Inn.
+It seems very likely to me that my Henry Burgess is the Henry Burgess from the Ipswich family who goes missing after the 1851 census.
+A quick check for the latter in the 1861 census is reassuring.
+There were 16 Henry Burgesses in Suffolk in 1861 but none of the three born within three years of 1838 come close.
+Likewise, a search for the name and age together with Suffolk as the place of birth draws a blank.
+Did the Ipswich Henry die before 1861?
+A disheartening search on Ancestry of the GRO Index shows there were 132 recorded deaths for Henry Burgess between 1851 and 1861.
+At least the few that occurred in Suffolk can be eliminated via other records.
+The most we can say is that the Ipswich Henry left home sometime after 1851 and cannot be traced with certainty.
+The Occupation ‘Problem’: When he married in 1865, my young Henry stated that his father Henry was a greengrocer but we see in the table below that the potential Ipswich father was a huckster, coal porter, labourer, coke dealer and beerhouse keeper at various times; never a greengrocer.
+Is this significant?
+Might young Henry have invented ‘greengrocer’ to sound more respectable when marrying the daughter of a carpenter?
+(Particularly as ‘father’ Henry was a labourer in 1866 for the wedding of his daughter Susannah.)
+Alternatively, did young Henry even know what his father‘s occupation was in 1865?
+We don’t know if there had been any contact since the 1851 census when Henry senior was a general labourer.
+(It is interesting to notice that, in the 1939 Register, a descendant of Henry senior was a greengrocer’s hawker – perhaps that 1838 occupation of huckster wasn’t so far from greengrocer after all.)
+Timeline of life events for the Ipswich Burgesses, particularly those concerning the ‘C’ names

-| Top of Page |
+| Top of Page | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||